28 FAQs about traffic offences

 - driving with an arm or leg in plaster or impaired eyesight

 - driving a vehicle that has a dangerous defect

 - flashing lights to force other drivers to give way unnecessarily

 - actions such as driving through a puddle to splash pedestrians

-16. What happens if I get caught driving without having renewed my insurance?
+16. What happens if I am caught driving without insurance?

 In addition to a fine, disqualification for any period will be considered.
 If you did have insurance but failed to renew, the court might well not disqualify, particularly if it is satisfied that failure to renew was an oversight.
 However, if there was an accident, the court may lean towards disqualification and can also order compensation to be paid to the victim.